lafaulx/golem/README.md

 ## TODO

-  - this stuff is pretty slow at the moment – probably should using other options to render HTML (Selenium)
+  - this stuff is pretty slow at the moment – probably should try using other options to render HTML (Selenium)
   - ability to disable S3 upload and return image file
   - add more useful options